Wondering if there are mosquitoes in Bora Bora?

 Are There Mosquitoes in Bora Bora?

 This one is my favorite as it has a high percentage of DEET which is proven to be the most effective against bugs.
+I wore this one in Bora Bora and didn’t get a single bug bite!

-According to the CDC, mosquitoes in Bora Bora can transmit dengue fever and zika virus and other diseases but these are rare.
+According to the CDC, mosquitoes in Bora Bora can transmit dengue fever and zika virus and other diseases but these are extremely rare.

 Most mosquito bites will simply result in an annoying, itchy rash.

-If you’re staying at one of the nicer resorts in Bora Bora, you have little to worry about when it comes to mosquitoes.
+If you’re staying at one of the fancy 5-star resorts then you have little to worry about as the hotel staff regularly spray mosquito repellent all over the resort.

 This includes hotels like the St Regis, the Four Seasons, Conrad Bora Bora Nui and InterContinental Bora Bora & Thalasso Spa.

-Mosquitoes are also not as bad in the overwater bungalows compared to the rooms on land.
+Additionally, mosquitoes are also not as bad in the overwater bungalows compared to the rooms on land.

 This is because these bungalows are away from the shore and mosquitoes tend to be found inland.